Scary Severed Heads

 Bring the legend of Sleepy Hollow to life with this dark, sinister ensemble.
 This 100% polyester costume is available in sizes small, medium, large, and XL.
 The set includes a black vest with sleeves, headpiece, and inflatable shoulder components.
 Elastic and lace line the cuffs of the sleeves while a black, lace ascot embellishes the vest.
 The vest ties behind the waist for a fitted look and has an attached cape and foam collar.
 The top velcros in the back for closure to easily place the inflatable shoulder component, which consists of two, blow-up components attached with elastic.
 Elastic is also attached to each individual component to secure them to your arms.
 A severed head headpiece features red and bone details on top and has two slits for your eyes that are covered with the shirt’s collar when the shoulder component is inflated.
 Wear over dark pants (not included).

 This costume includes a harness with attached neck and robe and fits up to child size 14.
 It creates a terrifying illusion and is sure to cause nightmares.
 The ghoulish costume is ideal for pretend play, stage performances, costume parties, and Halloween.
 Proudly created by Forum Novelties, a leader in costumes and novelty products for more than 30 years.

+Here’s another scary option.
 This adult headless costume includes a harness with attached neck and robe.
-It’s a scary costume that will have you looking like you just rode out of Sleepy Hollow.
+You’re guaranteed to look like you just rode out of Sleepy Hollow.
 Created by Forum Novelties.

 Halloween Zombie Shop Severed Head